 When you arrive at the county courthouse or police station, tell the clerk or officer on duty that you:

 - Are a victim of NJ domestic abuse

 - Would like to file a complaint against your abuser

 - Would like a Temporary Restraining Order against your abuser

 After you have filled out paperwork detailing all of the domestic abuse you have suffered (both past and present), a judge will speak to you regarding your situation.
 Be sure to relay each account of violence carefully and precisely, in order to present an accurate picture of your domestic situation.
 Once your case has been heard, the judge will determine if a New Jersey Temporary Restraining Order should be issued.

 When the judge grants your Temporary Restraining Order, the police officers have the authority to remove the abuser from your home, in order to protect you from further abuse.
 Even if the Municipal Court Judge denies your afterhour's request (through the police) for a Temporary Restraining Order, you may still reapply during normal business hours at the Superior Courthouse.

 You and your abuser will be ordered to appear at a final restraining order hearing—approximately 10 days after receiving the Temporary Restraining Order.
 During this hearing, you and your abuser will both need to appear at court and testify under oath.
 Many victims of NJ domestic violence have tremendous difficulty coming face to face with their abuser—especially after obtaining a Temporary Restraining Order.
 As such, it is advisable to contact an experienced NJ Divorce Lawyer to present your case and ensure that a final restraining order is granted.

 During this confusing and emotional time, it is important to know that you are not alone.
-The domestic violence attorneys at Weinberger Law Group are experienced in handling all NJ domestic violence matters and can navigate you through this difficult experience.
+The domestic violence attorneys at Weinberger Divorce & Family Law Group are experienced in handling all NJ domestic violence matters and can navigate you through this difficult experience.